MauroDataMapper/docs/docs/installing/docker-install.md

 * `POSTGRES_PASSWORD`

-	This sets the postgres user password for the service, as per the documentation at [Postgres Docker Hub](https://hub.docker.com/_/postgres), t must be set for a docker postgres container.
+	This sets the postgres user password for the service.
+As per the documentation at [Postgres Docker Hub](https://hub.docker.com/_/postgres), it must be set for a docker postgres container.
 We have set a default but you can override if desired.
-	If you do override it, you will also need to change the `PGPASSWORD` env variable in the mauro-data-mapper section.
+	If you do override it, you will also need to change the `PGPASSWORD` environment variable in the mauro-data-mapper section.

 * `DATABASE_USERNAME`

 	This is the username which will be created inside the Postgres instance to own the database which the MDM service will use.
-	The username is also used by the MDM service to connect to the postgres instance, therefore if you change this you *MUST* also supply it in the environment args for the MDM service
+	The username is also used by the MDM service to connect to the postgres instance, therefore if you change this you **must**** also supply it in the environment args for the MDM service.

 * `DATABASE_PASSWORD`